 Angola Forum 2017: Economic Diversification, Development and Strengthening Democracy

-Andrea E. Ostheimer, Director Department Sub-Saharan Africa, Konrad-Adenauer-Stiftung
+Andrea E. Ostheimer, Director, Sub-Saharan Africa Department, Konrad-Adenauer-Stiftung (KAS)

-Carlos Tiago Kandanda, Counsellor to the President, Convergência Ampla de Salvação de Angola – CASA-CE
+Carlos Tiago Kandanda, Senior Adviser to the President, Convergência Ampla de Salvação de Angola (CASA-CE)

-Liliane Mouan, Post-Doctoral Research Fellow, Transnational Law Institute, Kings College London
+Liliane Mouan, Programme Assistant and Senior Research Fellow, Transnational Law Institute, King’s College London (KCL)

 Ricardina Pederneira, Author, Do Business in Angola

 Sidonia Lucia Kula, School of Law, School of Oriental and African Studies (SOAS)

 Søren Kirk Jensen, Associate Fellow, Africa Programme, Chatham House

 Tony Dykes, Director, Action for Southern Africa (ACTSA)

 Chair: Alex Vines, Research Director, Area Studies and International Law; Head, Africa Programme, Chatham House